 Many buyers deal with stress when buying a home or an investment property, as the process of purchasing real estate in New York City can be confusing and overwhelming without the right help.

 Before buying a property, buyers should understand the different types of New York City real estate available in the city.
 Most of the apartments for sale in New York City are co-operatives.
-The main difference between a co-operative and other types of property is that a co-op apartment building is owned by a corporation, which consists of the building’s residents.
+The main difference between cooperative and other types of property is that a co-op apartment building is owned by a corporation, which consists of the building’s residents.

-“Could i begin life again, knowing what I now know, and had money to invest, I would buy every square inch of Manhattan.”
+“Could I begin life again, knowing what I now know, and had money to invest, I would buy every square inch of Manhattan.”
 John Jacob Astor – America’s first millionaire

 Let an Elika expert search, filter and send you the best available New York City Condos, Co-ops or Townhouses for sale that match your specific housing needs: REQUEST A CUSTOM SEARCH or CALL: 212-590-0545

-Different property types carry different advantages for buyers depending on their goals, financial resources and other factors.
-The main advantages of a co-operative are:
+Different property types carry different advantages for buyers depending on their goals, financial resources, and other factors.
+The main advantages of a cooperative are:

-About 80 percent of the apartments available in New York are co-operatives, so buyers who consider co-operatives along with condominiums will have a wider array of choices when working with a qualified buyer’s agent.
+About 80 percent of the apartments available in New York are cooperatives, so buyers who consider cooperatives along with condominiums will have a wider array of choices when working with a qualified buyer’s agent.

 There is no Board of Directors with a condominium, so the purchasing process is much simpler and quicker.
 Building rules are often much more relaxed, especially when it comes to residency.
 For instance, some buyers who are moving to the United States may have money in foreign accounts, and these buyers have an easier time purchasing condominiums than co-operatives.

-Condos are also easier to sublet, as renters do not need to be approved with a Board of Directors.
+Condos are also easier to sublet, as renters do not need to be approved by a Board of Directors.
 This makes condominiums a much better choice for buyers who are looking for investment properties.

 When buying a home, you should consider how your apartment type will affect its long-term value.
 Elika Associates agents will help you choose the right type of property and can explain how the buying process differs between these two main types of New York City real estate.